 The fake review issue is one monitored and governed by the Federal Trade Commission, better known as the FTC.
 The Commission is responsible for making sure marketing pieces are accurate, and any disclaimers are clear and conspicuous in the marketing materials.
 On top of this, any party receiving a benefit from a party they promote must disclose this relationship in the piece they are using to promote the product or service.

-$16,000 per violation.
-This figure represents the financial penalty a site can be hit with by the FTC.
-Since no site is going to post just one fake review, the penalty can quickly grow to enormous numbers.
+$40,000 per violation.
+This figure represents the financial penalty a business can be hit with by the FTC.
+Since no business is going to post just one fake review, the penalty can quickly grow to enormous numbers.

 A perfect example of this is the Sketchers case.
 You may remember the company promoted a shoe with a rounded sole.
 Sketchers claimed the shoes toned your legs, and they had celebrities such as Joe Montana pushing the shoes.

 Well, it turned out there was a small problem.
-The shoes did not tone your legs.
+Sketchers could produce no objective scientific evidence backing up its claims.
 Oops.
 The FTC forced Sketchers to pay a $40 million dollar penalty and take back any shoes returned by consumers without question.
 While a company the size of Sketchers survived the financial penalty, most businesses could not.
 Could yours?

 Richard A. Chapo, Esq.